 Neuroplasticity also declines and along with it, your mood, cognition, memory, learning and recall abilities.
 Free radicals damage your brain cells in the form of oxidative stress and inflammation in the brain can cause a leaky blood-brain barrier.

-How CBD Boosts Brain Health and Function
+7 Ways That CBD May Boost Brain Health and Function

 There is already a large body of research into the ways that CBD can boost brain health and function.
 You can access some of this research (via the links provided) that shows CBD:

 - Significantly alleviates anxiety and fear by altering blood flow in the brain

 - Elevates mood by increasing levels of serotonin and anandamide

 - Increases memory capacity by assisting in neurogenesis

 - Reverses oxidative stress by working as an antioxidant

 - Increases alertness by acting as a wake-promoting agent (in small doses)

 - Improves quality of sleep by exhibiting a sedating effect (in medium/large doses)